Ieooo/clash/docs/configuration/rules.md

 IP-CIDR rules are used to route packets based on the **destination IPv4 address** of the packet.

 ::: warning
-When encountering this rule, Clash will resolve the domain name to an IP address and then look up the country code of the IP address.
+When encountering this rule, Clash will resolve the domain name to an IP address.
 If you want to skip the DNS resolution, use `no-resolve` option.
 :::

 `IP-CIDR,127.0.0.0/8,DIRECT` routes any packets destined to `127.0.0.0/8` to the `DIRECT` outbound.